CTF-handbooks/map-tester-handbook/HANDBOOK.md

 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.
 > 2. Go to the second position and run `//2`.
-> 3. Suppress (simply hiding them) all the ores you want to find the count for using `//suppress <node name>`.
+> 3. Suppress (simply hiding them) all the ores you want to find the count (gets printed in the chat) by using `//suppress <node name>`.
 Ensure you are correctly typing the node name.
 For example, you will do `//suppress Mese Ore` for "Mese Ore" (hover over blocks in the inventory to obtain their proper name).
 Use `//restore` in a selected region to bring back the hidden nodes.

 - The map should be unique and not be similar to other maps.
 Maps that are too plain or resemble existing ones so closely that they do not add new value have a high chance of rejection.
 The design of the map should encourage differing gameplay and tactics, along with creativity on the map maker's part.